 All employers need highly skilled business personnel to keep their operations running smoothly and successfully.
 Dynamic careers in business are available in virtually every sector of the economy.
 Job openings are plentiful, working conditions are comfortable, and opportunities for advancement are within reach for those with a two-year degree.

 The Business Administration program at Thaddeus Stevens College provides students with the marketable skills, academic background, and experience required to meet the needs of the workforce or transfer to a four-year university.
 The broad-based curriculum is designed to prepare recent high school graduates or those re-entering the workforce to reach their full potential in many varied business fields.
 Faculty

 A graduate of this program will be able to do the following:

-- Demonstrate excellent communication skills, including the ability to speak and write clearly and effectively, especially for the business setting.
+- Demonstrate excellent communication skills, including the ability to speak and write clearly and effectively, especially in the business setting.

 - Demonstrate an understanding of emerging online

 technologies and trends and their influence on the